 The Drug Pusher

 This psychiatrist thinks medications will solve all your problems — and won’t listen to you if you think they don’t.
-In my early twenties, after having a mild breakdown, I ran into one of these types, whose solution for me was prescribing large doses of an antipsychotic.
+In my early twenties, after having a mild breakdown, I ran into one of these types, whose solution for me was prescribing large doses of an neuroleptics.
 Week after week, I sobbed that the meds didn’t help, and, worse, that they turned the whole world into incomprehensible pudding.
 He just nodded and hmmm-hmmmed and made notes on his stupid, little pad.

-When I finally understood that he didn’t care what I was thinking — he just wanted me sedated — I managed to quit him and the antipsychotics, and pull myself together on my own, for a while.
+When I finally understood that he didn’t care what I was thinking — he just wanted me sedated — I managed to quit him and the pills, and pull myself together on my own, for a while.
 You can probably tell I still hold a tiny grudge.
 But don’t get me wrong, with the help of a good psychiatrist, who listened to me, I found that I respond well to medication — and it’s helped change my life.
 But the key to the whole deal is the listening part.

 If you’re ever in the middle of a therapy session and you get the impression that you’re a lab rat being nudged through a maze of leading questions that seem to have right or wrong answers, your doctor might be a Researcher.
 These therapists are trouble.